 Due to rising sea levels, repeated flooding, and a dwindling population, it’s no longer alarmist to worry about the future of Venice — or wonder how much of one it has left.

 I’ve never been to Venice.
 But I’ve never stopped thinking about it.
-I’ve been fascinated by it ever since I was a kid, when I first saw it drawn onto those paper placemats at Italian restaurants — wait a minute, the streets are made of rivers?
+I’ve been fascinated by it ever since I was a kid, when I first saw it drawn onto those paper placemats at Italian restaurants.
+Wait a minute, the streets are made of rivers?
 The cars are made of boats?
 What kind of amazing fantasyland is this?
 For a kid, it seemed made up, like Atlantis or the capital of some vanished civilization from adventure books.
 But it was real.
 It existed.
 In my lifetime.
 Which made me wonder, why weren’t more places like this?
 Who wouldn’t want every city to be like this?

 As I got a little older I learned why, and the reason is the same one that explains why we don’t have all sorts of other fanciful things: the maintenance is a nightmare.
-Add in the destructive, corrosive effects of water and it’s mind-boggling that we even have a Venice to begin with, and that it’s lasted as long as it has.
+Add in the destructive, corrosive effects of water and it’s a miracle that we even have a Venice to begin with, and that it’s lasted as long as it has.